stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/06-test-local.md

 As you have seen in previous steps, using the Spring Boot maven plugin (predefined in `pom.xml`{{open}}), you can conveniently run the application locally and test the endpoint.

+Execute the following command to run the new service locally:

 `mvn spring-boot:run`{{execute}}

 >**INFO:** As an uber-jar, it could also be run with `java -jar target/catalog-1.0-SNAPSHOT-swarm.jar` but you don't need to do this now